-There are better choices when it comes to sugar substitutes, but sugar (skipping all the technicality) is still sugar in your system.
+There are better choices when it comes to ways to substitute sugar, but sugar (skipping all the technicality) is still sugar in your system.
 There are so many reasons to cut down on sugar intake.
 If you want to learn more about what sugar does to the body (brain, liver, memory, etc) see The Destruction of Sugar.
 What Next?

-My goal was not to eliminate sugar completely….I’m not there yet.
-But I DID want to make better choices and find better substitutes.
+My goal was not to eliminate sugar completely, but I DID want to make better choices and find better substitutes.
 Here are some strategies that I have come up with over the years.

 All Sugars are not Created Equal: